-All CPA funds are administered and disbursed by the Town of Fairhaven, and project management, oversight, execution, and financial control will be under the control of the Board of Selectmen or their designee.
-All bid documents or requests for proposals must be approved by the Town before publication.
-All purchases of goods and services require a Town of Fairhaven purchase order issued by the Board of Selectmen or their designee.
-Final decisions regarding the selection of goods and services are the responsibility of the Board of Selectmen or their designee.
-All contractual agreements with vendors or service providers must be approved and signed by the Board of Selectmen or their designee.
+by the Select Board or their designee.
+Final decisions regarding the selection of goods and services are the responsibility of the Select Board or their designee.
+All contractual agreements with vendors or service providers must be approved and signed by the Select Board or their designee.
 Payments are made only after the receipt of goods or services.
-The Board of Selectmen or their designee may approve partial payments for partially completed service as may be specified in a Town-approved service contract or on a case-by-case basis at his discretion.
+The Select Board or their designee may approve partial payments for partially completed service as may be specified in a Town-approved service contract or on a case-by-case basis at his discretion.